Ouranosaurus: Discovery and naming

 " or "recklessness" and also from the local Tuareg language of Niger where it is the name they call the desert monitor.
 The specific name refers to Niger, the country of discovery.
 Taquet had used the name "Ouranosaurus nigeriensis" previously, first in a public presentation of the skeleton MNHN GDF 300 in July 1972, then later in September 1972 in a news article and again in December 1972 in a book; only the book bore any images associated with the name, and none of the earlier mentions had a diagnosis to make the name valid.

 Description

 Ouranosaurus was a relatively large iguanodontian, measuring 7–8.3 m long and weighing 2.2 tonnes.
 The holotype and paratype specimens were suggested to belong to subadults by Bertozzo et al. in 2017, although they would have been close to adult size.
 MSNVE 3714 is 6.5 m long as mounted, although a few caudals are missing, and is roughly 90% the length of the holotype, which would be 7.22 m long.
-The variation between the sizes fits within the range of variation between adult individuals of Iguanodon, so there is a chance that the larger holotype and smaller paratype were same ontogenetic stage.
+The variation between the sizes fits within the range of variation between adult individuals of Iguanodon, so there is a chance that the larger holotype and smaller paratype were in the same ontogenetic stage.